1 Kings 3 – Solomon is Given Great Wisdom

 · If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you.
 (John 15:7)

 · Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
 (1 John 5:14)

 c.
 You have shown great mercy: Before responding to God’s offer and asking for something, Solomon remembered God’s faithfulness to both David and now to Solomon himself.

-i.
-Solomon didn’t have the false humility that said, “I can’t do this so I won’t even try.”
+ii.
+Solomon didn’t have the false humility that said, “I can’t do this, so I won’t even try.”
 His attitude was, “The job is so much bigger than me; I must rely on God.”

 f.
 To judge Your people, that I may discern between good and evil: Solomon already understood that a key component of leadership is wise and just discernment.
 Many leaders do not have this discernment or the courage to use it.

 The speech pleased the LORD, that Solomon had asked this thing.
 Then God said to him: “Because you have asked this thing, and have not asked long life for yourself, nor have asked riches for yourself, nor have asked the life of your enemies, but have asked for yourself understanding to discern justice, behold, I have done according to your words; see, I have given you a wise and understanding heart, so that there has not been anyone like you before you, nor shall any like you arise after you.
 And I have also given you what you have not asked: both riches and honor, so that there shall not be anyone like you among the kings all your days.
 So if you walk in My ways, to keep My statutes and My commandments, as your father David walked, then I will lengthen your days.”
 Then Solomon awoke; and indeed it had been a dream.
 And he came to Jerusalem and stood before the ark of the covenant of the LORD, offered up burnt offerings, offered peace offerings, and made a feast for all his servants.